-Editor's note: readers may be interested in an article about Pukaskwa published in the Federation of Ontario Naturalists' "Seasons" magazine, Vol 27 No 4, Winter 1987 of sand, interrupted occasionally with massive log jams and quicksand pools".
-The following article, from "Friends of Pukashva", is a colourful and informative description of what transformed disease Creek into the "sea of sand" which Steve wrote about.
+Editor's note: readers may be interested in an article about Pukaskwa published in the Federation of Ontario Naturalists' "Seasons" magazine, Vol 27 No 4, Winter 1987

+Recall from the last issue of VTA news, (No. 38, Winter 1987/88), Steve Taylor's report on the "bizarre sight" encountered at the location of Oiseau Creek during the VTA's Pukaskwa backpacking trip.
+As Steve put it in his article, "instead of a creek, we saw a sea of sand, interrupted occasionally with massive log jams and quicksand pools".
+The following article, from "Friends of Pukaskwa", is a colourful and informative description of what transformed Diseau Creek into the "sea of sand" which Steve wrote about.
 (Reprinted with permission).

-Recall from the last issue of VTA news, (No. 38, Winter 1987/88), Steve Taylor's report on the "bizarre sight" encountered at the location of Oiseau Creek during the VTA's Fukaskwa backpacking trip.
-As Steve put it in his article, "instead of a creek, we saw a sea